ArkoSammy12/sign-logger/README.md

 # Sign Logger
-This simple server side mod allows for the tracking of sign editions in the world.
+This server side mod allows for the tracking of sign editions in the world.
 It can log these events to the server's console, as well as store them to a database.
 The mod features an inspection mode to quickly see the sign=edit logs associated with a specific coordinate.

 ## Features